zmitton/Technically-Thinking/README.md

 # Technically Thinking

-This is my blob.
-Click a title (ending in `.md`) from the files list to read an article
+This is my blog.
+Click a title (ending in `.md`) from the files list to read an article It is hosted here for now: [VoltzRoad.com](http://voltzroad.com).